 Basic Tailwheel Course.

 This course is designed for the tailwheel endorsement and assumes you hold at least a private pilot license.
 Price includes ground instruction, 5 hours dual flight instruction and the tailwheel endorsement.
 Some applicants need more than 5 hours.
 Additional time is billed at the hourly rate for the aircraft.
 This course utilizes the Citabria 7ECA.

-The Maule MX-7 and Maule M-5 are also available for the tailwheel course and is charged the hourly rate for those planes.
+The Maule MX-7, Maule M-5, and Piper Super Cub are also available for the tailwheel course and is charged the hourly rate for those planes.
 Generally, this training begins wilth you and the instructor discussing the characteristics of the conventional gear aircraft.
 The initial flight portion will include a departure and climb to a safe altitude where the applicant will do some basic maneuvers such as steep turns, slow flight and stalls in order to get the feel of the aircraft and observe the slow flight configuration and airspeeds.